AmpereComputing/HPL-on-Ampere-Altra/README.md

 To ensure a seamless build process, both, the math libraries and the benchmark are built inside the /opt directory.

 a.
-Downloading and installing Ampere Oracle Blis Libraries:
+Downloading and installing Ampere Oracle BLIS Libraries:

 ```
 pushd /opt